osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 @ConfigGroup("package_name")
 public interface plugin_config_file_name extends Config {
     // Configuration menu entries go here
 }
 {% endhighlight %}

 Note how the Java class `extends Config`.
-This is exceptionally important, and is basically saying that we want to _add on to_ the configuration system that is provided by the RuneLite client.
+This is exceptionally important and is basically saying that we want to _add on to_ the configuration system that is provided by the RuneLite client.
 This is why making configuration menus in RuneLite is so simple.

 ## Config Items Syntax

 Now that we have the skeleton structure of the configuration file we can start adding actual configuration menu items.
 These are quite easy to add, and basically, we just need to figure out what sort of configuration menu entry to add and give it a good naming convention and description.
-The basic syntax of an configuration menu item is displayed in the code snippet below.
+The basic syntax of a configuration menu item is displayed in the code snippet below.

 {% highlight java %}
 @ConfigItem